Convergence to Utility Maximization and the Indifference Hypothesis: Preference Maximization With or Without Indifferences

 The main results from this analysis are summarized in Table \ref{tab:merged}.
-Perhaps surprisingly, considering the relatively large number and difficulty of the experiment's decision environment, approximately 26\% of all subjects behaved as if they consistently maximized a stable, complete and transitive preference relation over the 7 lotteries across \textit{all} 75 decisions.
-Importantly, moreover, for more than half of those subjects this conclusion could be reached only because we specifically tested for the possibility that subjects' different choices at the same menus across distinct appearances of these menus could be due to subjects' rational indifference rather than due to other factors.
+Perhaps surprisingly given the relatively large number and difficulty of the experiment's decision environment, approximately 26\% of all subjects behaved as if they consistently maximized a stable, complete and transitive preference relation over the 7 lotteries across \textit{all} 75 decisions.\footnote{In a previous version of this paper we also analysed the data across the 5 rounds through the lens of stochastic choice theory for potential conformity with the \textit{random utility model}.
+We found a significant subject overlap between deterministic utility-maximizing behaviour with indifferences and random utility maximization.
+We refer the interested reader to \href{https://arxiv.org/abs/2402.16538v1}{https://arxiv.org/abs/2402.16538v1} for more details.} Importantly, moreover, for more than half of those subjects, this conclusion could only be reached because we specifically tested for the possibility that subjects' different choices at the same menus, across repeated appearances of these menus, could reflect subjects' rational indifference rather than than violations of rationality.

-Focusing on subjects' behaviour at the specific subset of 45 decisions that correspond to the 5 appearances of the 9 binary menus, we further find that approximately 21\% of all subjects behaved as expected utility maximizers when making those decisions.
-Furthermore, just less than half of those binary-menu expected-utility maximizers revealed at least one non-trivial indifference between distinct lotteries.
-Finally, the intersection of these two groups of subjects that comprise ordinal utility maximizers on the one hand and binary-menu expected-utility maximizers on the other corresponds --in our experiment-- to the expected-utility maximizers at all 75 decisions.
-Fifty-three of the 308 subjects (17\%) achieved this status, with 21 revealing a stable weak order with some indifferences and 32 revealing a stable strict preference relation that belongs to this class.
-Perhaps surprisingly, all but one subject in this category were revealed risk-averse.
-We summarise this information with the following:
+The expected-utility types in our experiment are those subjects who are both ordinal utility maximizers across all 75 decisions and expected-utility maximizers on the binary menus.
+In our sample, 53 of 308 subjects (17\%) belong to this category: 21 revealed a stable weak order including some indifferences, while 32 exhibited a stable strict preference relation.
+All but one of these subjects were revealed to be risk-averse.
+Looking specifically at the nine binary menus (five repetitions each, for a total of 45 decisions), we find that roughly 21\% of all subjects behaved as expected-utility maximizers on these choices.
+Among those binary-menu EUT maximizers, just under half exhibited at least one non-trivial indifference between distinct lotteries.